Pete's Walks - Kensworth, Flamstead, Gaddesden Row (page 1 of 2)

 A snowy view of Markyate

-From Markyate I took the northern-most of three parallel paths to Flamstead (I correctly suspected that I'd be using the southern-most path beside Friendless Lane on my way back later on).
-Despite the snow on the ground, there were a few joggers, dog walkers and other walkers about on the first part of the path.
+I decided to take the northern-most of three parallel paths to Flamstead (I correctly suspected that I'd be using the southern-most path beside Friendless Lane on my way back later on).
+I turned left for a few yards, then took a surfaced path going right.
+I continued straight on beside some roads, soon dropping downhill to a T-junction.
+I went straight on down an alley, with Markyate Baptist Church on my left, then went through a small gate in a brick wall surrounding a tiny ornamental garden (I have no idea what this feature is, really!), then left a few yards along a street before turning right at a footpath sign.
+The path went between some houses and left the village, soon coming to a fork where I went slightly left.
+The path now followed a tall hedge on the left, beside a large field.
 I'd been walking with blue skies and a dazzling sun ahead of me, so I was surprised to be overtaken by a brief snow flurry just after I left Markyate - I turned around and saw the skies were all grey behind me.
 But I was obviously just on the edge of the snow, it only lasted a couple of minutes and I didn't see any more snow fall during the rest of the walk.
+After some distance, where another path crossed, the path continued beside a hedge on the right and soon I could make out Flamstead Church some way off ahead of me.

 Looking back towards Markyate, from the path to Flamstead (photo taken during a brief flurry of snow)